lhy0718/click_selection/README.md

 - Whenever a DOM element on a page is selected, the page's cache is printed to the console.
 - When you click the "Click Selector & Crawler" title in the extension popup, all data stored in Chrome's local storage is displayed in the **popup console**.

-## An example of the save file format
+## An Example of the Save File Format

 ```json
 {